wbcai/litness-test/README.md

 **Scenario:**
 - We are data science consultants at Spotify; with our proprietary music information retrieval (MIR) platform, we develop data-driven solutions to tackle problems in the music industry
-- Hip hop is perhaps the most dynamic and influential music genres that exists today – it challenges social norms and pushes creativity in music production, and revitalize music across all genres and time periods through sampling
+- Rap/Hip-Hop is perhaps the most dynamic and influential music genres that exists today – it challenges social norms and pushes creativity in music production, and revitalize music across all genres and time periods through sampling
-- A record label has approached Spotify to help them expand their rap/hip-hop division
+- A record label has approached Spotify to help them expand their Rap/Hip-Hop division

-**Vision:** Because the label receives hundreds of music files everyday, they are looking for an automated way to prioritize the review of songs with rap/hip-hop influences
+**Vision:** Because the label receives hundreds of music files everyday, they are looking for an automated way to prioritize the review of songs with more Rap/Hip-Hop influences

 **Mission:** Use music attributes (e.g., tempo, valence, duration) to predict the probability that a given song is a rap/hip-hop song

 **Data sources:**
-- List of relevant hip hop songs obtained using the [Billboard Chart API](https://github.com/guoguo12/billboard-charts)
+- List of relevant songs and labels using the [Billboard Chart API](https://github.com/guoguo12/billboard-charts)
+  - Charts to obtain songs and genre labels
+    - Billboard Hot 100 (Non-Rap/Hip-Hop)
+    - Billboard Rap Song (Rap/Hip-Hop)
+  - Span: 2000 to 2020, bi-monthly (1st and 15th of every month)
+  - Any song that appears in both charts are labeled as Rap/Hip-Hop
-- Music attributes gathered from the Spotify API via [Spotipy Library](https://github.com/plamere/spotipy)
+- Music attributes from the Spotify API via [Spotipy Library](https://github.com/plamere/spotipy)
+  - Attributes: energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms
+  - Details of these attributes can be found in the [Spotify API Documentation](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 **Success criteria**
 - Model success metric: AUC-ROC curve
 - Business success:
-  - Ranked list of a given pool of songs, from most likely to have rap/hip-hop influences
+  - Ranked list of a given pool of songs, from most likely to have Rap/Hip-Hop influences
-  - Provide insights on the most influential attributes for identifying rap/hip-hop songs
+  - Provide insights on the most influential attributes for identifying Rap/Hip-Hop songs